LaisllaCR/PetRescue.api/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## TODO
+Refacts:
+To use DI instead of Unit of Work
+Rename Resources to Dtos
+Change controller's routes to a default route name Reuse classes for POST and PUT (inheritance)
+To add:
+Default configuration for exceptions
+Mappers
+Filtering and searching
+Paging
+Sorting
+Mediatypes for HATEOAS returns
+Configure caching

 ## Roadmap
 Integration with NoSQL Databases such as DynamoDB.